Pence accepts VP nomination, warns voters 'you won’t be safe in Joe Biden’s America'

 Pence warned that “our economic recovery is on the ballot, law and order is on the ballot.
 But so are things far more fundamental and foundational to our country.”

-And looking back to last week's Democratic National Convention, Pence argued that "Democrats spent four days attacking America."
+And looking back to last week's Democratic convention, Pence argued that "Democrats spent four days attacking America."

 NOEM CLAIMS 'DEMOCRAT-RUN CITIES' BEING 'OVERRUN BY VIOLENT MOBS'